venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/nosql.md

 |:star::star:|:newspaper:|[Alibaba Cloud - Key Concepts and Features of Time Series Databases](https://www.alibabacloud.com/blog/key-concepts-and-features-of-time-series-databases_594734)
 ||:newspaper:|[Timescale - Time-series data: Why (and how) to use a relational database instead of NoSQL](https://www.alibabacloud.com/blog/key-concepts-and-features-of-time-series-databases_594734)

+## Datawarehouse Concepts

+Three Orthogonal concepts:
+- Data model - Star schema & Snowflake
+- Workload characteristics (OLTP vs. OLAP)
+- and Physical data organisation (columnar).

+In a typical **_star schema_** world you will have **_dimension and fact_**.
+Mostly Dimensions are basically textual data and facts are numbers and generally dimension tables are small while fact table is large.

+Snowflake schemas extend the star concept by further normalizing the dimensions into multiple tables.
+For example, a product dimension may have the brand in a separate table.

+Star and snowflake schemas organize around a central fact table that contains measurements for a specific event, such as a sold item.
+The fact table has foreign key relationships to one or more dimension tables that contain descriptive attribute information for the sold item, such as customer or product.

+In columnar DBs you can avoid star schema. you don’t need to separate the textual and numerical values in separate table anymore as its taken care in columnar storage.
+So adding star schema on top of redshift will not make it efficient.

 ## AWS Redshift